radim2tej/ESP_Atrea/README.md

         - nothing: mode2 = 0, flags = 0 or 0x20
             - value 0x20 of flags possibly means state of the flaps (its similar as flp)
         - pressure ventilation: mode2 = 1, flags = 1 or 2
-        - circulation dependent: mode2 = 2, flags = 0x20
+        - dependent circulation: mode2 = 2, flags = 0x20
         - circulation: mode2 = 4, flag = 1 or 2
         - circulation ventilation: mode2 = 8, flag = 1 or 2
         - equal pressure ventilation: mode2 = 16, flag = 0x21 or 0x22